-Here are some of my favorite Easter books to add to your Easter collection or an Easter basket, whether you buy them or check them out from the local library:
+Here are some of my favorite Easter books to add to your collection or an Easter basket, whether you buy them or check them out from the local library:

 Here Comes the Easter Cat by Deborah Underwood and Claudia Rueda

 I am so obsessed with all the Cat books from this duo.
 In this Easter edition, the narrator asks Cat why he’s so grumpy and Cat reveals that he wants to be the Easter Cat, taking the place of the Easter Bunny.
 And he will NOT be dissuaded.
-With the text acting as the voice of the narrator and the Cat communicating via hand-drawn signs, this is book is just plain hilarious.
+With the text acting as the voice of the narrator and the Cat communicating via hand-drawn signs, this book is just plain hilarious.

 Pat the Bunny by Dorothy Kunhardt